 To apply for the study visa, the following documents are mandatory:

-We help you to find a proper University for your further studies and arrange online meetings for you to meet with the University Staff.
-If you and the University both agree, we help you to submit your documents for the nearest academic enrollment.
-In this case, you will have a letter from the Argentinian University, stating that University is open to enrolling you, and thus open to issuing an invitation letter for your Argentinian Student Residency processing to get Student Temporary Residence permit in this amazing country.
+We help you to find an Argentine University for your further studies and arrange online meetings for you to meet with the University Staff.
+If you and the University both agree, we will help you to submit your documents for the nearest academic enrollment.
+In this case, you will have a letter from the Argentinian University, stating that the University is open to enrolling you, and thus open to issuing an invitation letter for your Argentinian Student Residency processing to get a Student Temporary Residence permit in this amazing country.
+Read more about how to work with Immi.Legal

-There are many reasons to choose us, first and foremost, we work with a Local Argentinian Lawyer Company that provides main Tramites/Administrative Works.
+There are many reasons to choose us, first and foremost, we are Local Argentinian Lawyer Company that provides the main Tramites/Administrative Works.
 Apart from that, we have many cases that constantly experiencing the same pathway that you are planning to.
-And last but not least, we provide not only residency application support, but also provide all necessary support until you are fully integrated into Argentinian life.
+And last but not least, we provide not only residency application support, but also all necessary support until you are fully integrated into Argentinian life.
+Read Reviews about us here: https://www.trustpilot.com/review/immi.legal